DNABoe/ipad-visual-relation/PRD.md

 - **Progression**: Open list → Choose sort (name, position, score, created) → Apply filter (group, color, score) → Click person → Canvas pans to node
 - **Success criteria**: Sort/filter updates instantly; clicking list item focuses canvas on that person

-### Import/Export
+### Legacy Import/Export
-- **Functionality**: Save/load entire workspace as JSON file
+- **Functionality**: Import unencrypted JSON workspace files from Settings dialog
-- **Purpose**: Backup data, share networks, or migrate between devices
+- **Purpose**: Migrate from older versions or share data in unencrypted format if needed
-- **Trigger**: Click Export/Import in Settings
+- **Trigger**: Click Import in Settings
-- **Progression**: Export → Generate JSON → Download file | Import → Select file → Parse and restore workspace
+- **Progression**: Import → Select JSON file → Parse and restore workspace → All data loaded
-- **Success criteria**: Exported JSON preserves all data; import restores positions, connections, and colors
+- **Success criteria**: Unencrypted JSON import works for backward compatibility; users are reminded to save as encrypted file

 ## Edge Case Handling

 - **Orphaned Connections**: When a person is deleted, all their connections are automatically removed
-- **Invalid Login**: Show clear error message; allow retry without reload
+- **Wrong Password**: Show clear error message when decryption fails; allow retry without losing file selection
 - **Missing Photos**: Display default avatar icon with person's initials
 - **Overlapping Nodes**: Z-index based on selection state; selected nodes appear on top
 - **Large Networks**: Canvas virtualization and edge batching for 200+ nodes
-- **Concurrent Edits**: Last-write-wins with optimistic UI updates
-- **Import Conflicts**: Preserve existing IDs; generate new UUIDs for duplicates and relink connections
+- **Lost Password**: No password recovery possible - encryption keys are derived from password only; user must remember password or lose access to file
+- **File Corruption**: Validate JSON structure before attempting decryption; show helpful error messages
+- **Browser Compatibility**: Web Crypto API required; gracefully detect and warn on unsupported browsers

 ## Design Direction

-The design should feel like a professional data visualization tool—clean, sophisticated, and powerful.
-It should balance the complexity of a network graph with the approachability of consumer software, using subtle depth, generous whitespace, and purposeful color to create visual hierarchy without overwhelming users.
+The design should feel like a professional, secure data visualization tool—clean, sophisticated, and trustworthy.
+Privacy and security are paramount, communicated through clear messaging about local-only storage and encryption.
+The interface should balance the complexity of a network graph with the approachability of consumer software, using subtle depth, generous whitespace, and purposeful color to create visual hierarchy without overwhelming users.

 ## Color Selection